 8. When Should I Seek Emergency Care for Heart Failure?

-Go to your local emergency department or call 9-1-1 if you
+Go to your local emergency department or call 911 if you have:

 - Fainting spell with loss of consciousness